 The most important thing is to be realistic when setting the time framework for your goals.
 Give your team enough time to do the tasks thoroughly, but don't allow them to get too relaxed because it may backfire.
 Also, prepare enough money to support their ideas and make them come true.

 Why is this important?
-Because lack of resources certainly kills the creativity.
+Because a lack of resources certainly kills creativity.

 4. Present benefits of achieving goals

-Your team members may be passionate about a company or a new project, but still, they like an opportunity of making something for themselves through their work.
+Your team members maybe passionate about a company or a new project, but still, they like an opportunity of making something for themselves through their work.
 So, tell them clearly how they could benefit from the project professionally.
-It could be the chance to meet influential people, learn new skills or travel to an interesting place.
+It could be a chance to meet influential people, learn new skills or travel to an interesting place.
 In this way, your employees will be highly engaged in team projects as they will see that as an opportunity to develop themselves.

 5. Avoid showing favoritism toward specific team members